Multimedia memorial (2016-present)

-Remembering the Dead is a multimedia memorial to victims of mass shootings in the United States.
-The work is, at its heart, a virtual memorial, accessible at any time through a dedicated website.
+Remembering the Dead is, at its heart, a virtual memorial, accessible at any time through a dedicated website.

 The work is contextualized as a physical installation by a wooden display cabinet, reminiscent of both a bullet and a tombstone.
 This cabinet supports a computer, a speaker, and a monitor.
 The monitor rests in a bed of empty brass bullet casings, each representing a life taken.